moengage/moengage-segment-integration/RELEASING.md

 - Merge all the releasing changes into `development`
 - Update the `moe-android-sdk` and `android-dependency-catalog-internal` version in `development`
-- Push the changes to remote and run the release action on `development` branch
+- Push the changes to remote and run the release action on `development` branch by providing the required input in workflow